vmware/pmd-next-gen/README.md

 `Listen=`

 Specifies the IP address and port which the REST API server will listen to.
-When enabled, defaults to `127.0.0.1:5208`
+When enabled, defaults to `127.0.0.1:5208`.

 `ListenUnixSocket=`

 A boolean.
 Specifies whether the server would listen on a unix domain socket `/run/pmwebd/pmwebd.sock`.
 Defaults to true.

-Note that when both `ListenUnixSocket=` and `Address=` and `Port=` is enabled, server listen on the unix domain socket.
-By default
+Note that when both `ListenUnixSocket=` and `Address=` and `Port=` is enabled, server listen on the unix domain socket by default.
  ```bash
 ❯ sudo cat /etc/pm-web/pmweb.toml
 [System]